 Continued work and demonstration with advanced hand-built and thrown forms and glazing techniques will be demonstrated.
-Note: Student may elect to purchase materials to supplement and enrich a quality portfolio presentation.

-1251 JEWELRY-METALSMITHING I
+1251 JEWELRY-METALSMITHING I Gr 10-12 0.5 credit

 Students will learn to design and create jewelry and objects while learning to use tools and materials found in a metal working studio.
 Processes that may be covered are piercing, sawing, filing, sanding, polishing, wire working, surface texturing, and patination.